Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 16:20, 21 "being Jews. . .being Romans" This shows their racial pride and prejudice.
 Paul's time in Philippi may be close to Claudius' edict expelling the Jews from Rome, A.D.
 49-50 (actually he forbade any Jewish worship practices).
 Roman anti-Semitism may be seen in Cicero's Pro Fiasco 28 and Javenal 14.96-106.

 16:22 "tore their robes off them and proceeded to order them" The verbal forms imply that the two Praetors, moved by the uproar of the crowd, tore the clothes off Paul and Silas themselves (AORIST ACTIVE PARTICIPLE, PLURAL).
-This would have been highly unusual for them to be such active participants in a judicial event.
+This would have been highly unusual for them to be active participants in a judicial event.

 1. they tore off (AORIST ACTIVE PARTICIPLE)